Expansion of gap-planar graphs: Open Problems

-The following open problems arise from this work: \begin{itemize} \item Does $\eg^*(H)=\eg(H)$ for every graph $H$? \item Do $k$-gap-cover planar graphs on $n$ vertices have treewidth $O_k(\sqrt{n})$?
-It follows from \cref{GapCoverPlanarExpansion} and \citep[Corollary~2]{DN16} that such graphs have treewidth $O_k(n^{6/7})$. \item This paper shows that $k$-gap-planar graphs (and various extensions) have linear expansion.
+\item This paper shows that $k$-gap-planar graphs (and various extensions) have linear expansion.
 Still, it is desirable to have a more structural description of $k$-gap-planar graphs (in the spirit of the product structure theorem for $k$-planar graphs~\citep{DMW23,HW24,DHSW24} or for $k$-cover-planar graphs~\citep{HKW}).
 It is not clear what such a structural description should be.
 As a guide, one would expect that such a result would lead to positive solutions to the following open problems: Do $k$-gap-planar graphs have queue-number at most some function $f(k)$?
 Do $k$-gap-planar graphs have non-repetitive chromatic number at most some function $f(k)$?
 See \citep{HW24,DMW23} for the corresponding results for $k$-planar graphs. \end{itemize}